 If you have a complaint about how we have collected or handled your personal information, please contact us.

-We will endeavour in the first instance to deal with your complaint and take any steps necessary to resolve the matter within a week.
-If we are not able to do so, we will ask you to submit your complaint in writing.
+We will endeavour to deal with your complaint and take any steps necessary to resolve the matter within a week.
+If we cannot do so, we will ask you to submit your complaint in writing.

 In most cases, we expect to investigate written complaints and provide a response within 30 days of receipt.
 If the matter is more complex and our investigation may take longer, we will contact you and tell you when we expect to provide our response.